cs5220-f20/matmul-project/README.md

 which will remove executables and compute node logs (but not your code or benchmarks).
 To remove everything except for code, use

     make realclean

+### Being Responsible

+As with all programming projects, do not run any compute-intensive code on the shared login node.
+Please run your code on the compute node via qsub, as this will allow the shared login node to operate smoothly for everyone else.

 ## Plotting results